Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State has three wins against the spread in five games this season.
+- In Oklahoma State's five games this season, it has three wins against the spread.

-- Oklahoma State's games this season have eclipsed the over/under two times in four opportunities (50%).
+- Oklahoma State's games this year have gone over the total in two out of four opportunities (50%).

 - The Cowboys have eight giveaways this season, while the Longhorns have 10 takeaways .